Subhajit0210/Stock-Price-Prediction-and-Forecasting-using-Stacked-LSTM/README.md

-# Stock-Price-Prediction-and-Forecasting-using-Stacked-LSTM
+# Stock Price Prediction and Forecasting using Stacked LSTM
 A Machine Learning Model for Stock Market Prediction.
-Stock market prediction is the act of trying to determine the future value of a company stock or other financial instrument traded on a financial exchange
+Stock market prediction involves attempting to determine the future value of a company's stock or other financial instruments traded on a financial exchange.